The Sacrificial System After Christ's Return

 No Forgiveness of Sin

-Although the sacrifices for sin under the sacrificial system did accomplish the purpose of placing individuals and the nation into harmony with God so that he could dwell among them and commune with them, there was no forgiveness of spiritual or moral sin, nor could its penalty be taken away through the use of animal sacrifices.
+Although the sacrifices for sin under the sacrificial system did accomplish the purpose of placing individuals and the nation into harmony with God so that he could dwell among them and commune with them, there was no forgiveness of physical or spiritual sin, nor could its penalty be taken away through the use of animal sacrifices.

 Sin Forgiven and Forgotten